bcnmy/biconomy-client-sdk/examples/CREATE_AND_USE_A_BATCH_SESSION.md

 const txs = [nftMintTx, transferTx];
 const correspondingIndexes = [1, 0]; // The order of the txs from the sessionBatch

+const batchSessionParams = await smartAccountWithSession.getSessionParams(
+  txs,
+  correspondingIndexes,
-const batchSessionParams = await getBatchSessionTxParams( txs, correspondingIndexes, smartAccountAddress, // Storage client, full Session or smartAccount address if using default storage
+  smartAccountAddress, // Storage client, full Session or smartAccount address if using default storage